csouza1995/My-Expenses/API_DOCUMENTATION.md

     "message": "Validation failed",
     "errors": {
         "description": ["Description cannot be blank."],
-        "amount": ["Amount must be greater than 0."]
+        "value": ["Value must be greater than 0."]
     }
 }
 ```